Condzi/after_2100/docs/plan.md

         * vertex size (we may use 3D positioning system for ships, but usually we just want 2D.
 We may also want to use texture without tint/coloring.)
         * drawing layer
         * drawing group?
 (GUI, Debug Console, Game, Menu...?) depending on that we order the draw calls
+            * Also, the GUI, Menu and Debug Console shouldn't use the camera matrix, so it's usefull to have it in the different group.
         * texture id (not the OpenGL one)
         * compiled shader id (not the OpenGL one, we may want to hotload it)
+        * drawing type -- is it element draw call, or array one?
+        * drawing arrays info (vertices count and type)
     * Camera stuff
         * following a certain path
         * shakes